 Numerous sensors throughout the building provide a wealth of information, including precise energy and water consumption rates.
 Occupancy sensors control both lighting and climate, switching off the lights and adjusting the thermostat when occupants leave a room.
 The data also enables facility managers to monitor and control climate systems, lighting, security and other important building systems.

 The SmartStruxure solution makes all of this information available to facility managers and others wherever they may be, using open communications standards and web technology.
-Like the facility manager in the video, users can easily access information and manage the building via an on-site work station or remotely via a standard web browser or an app on their mobile devices.
+Users can easily access information and manage the building via an on-site work station or remotely via a standard web browser or an app on their mobile devices.